We're certain that you, like us, will find Andrews University to be a place where you can Seek Knowledge, Affirm Faith

 Students that plan to reside in one of our on-campus residence halls will need to submit a residence hall application.
 On the application, you can select living preferences such as bedtime, hobbies, and cleanliness to ensure a good match.
 Or, if you already have a roommate preference, you can indicate that person on the residence hall app.
 To complete your application, you will need to submit a $250 room deposit, which is refundable when you move out of the residence hall.
 Students that wish to live off-campus will need to submit a community residential application.
 Information about University Apartments can be found here.

 Starting June 1 or November 6, you are able to register for a First Stop appointment.
 The purpose of First Stop is to ensure that everything you need for college is taken care of before you start your Andrews Journey.
-During your first stop appointment, you will confirm details of your enrollment status, receive your ID card, and confirm personal contact details and FERPA (Family Educational Rights and Privacy Act) contact preferences.
+During your first stop appointment, you will confirm the details of your enrollment status, receive your ID card, and confirm personal contact details and FERPA (Family Educational Rights and Privacy Act) contact preferences.

 Starting July 1st or November 6, you are able to finalize your financial plan by placing a down payment on your account.
 The financial plan is created through Registration Central and incorporates all discounts, tuition, and fees.
 For general questions about finances, please refer to our Student Financial Services web page.
 Here, you will find information about our TouchNet payment system, financial aid, registration, loans, and much more.
 Your financial advisor will be a helpful resource for you to contact throughout the process.
 You can find their contact information in your iVue profile.

 The Michigan Department of Public Health requires each student to meet immunization requirements.
-Our Immunization Form is available for download, and can be filled out and submitted via email to email@example.com or fax 269-473-688.
-Note, A TB screening is required for all new students.
+Our Immunization Form is available for download and can be filled out and submitted via email to email@example.com or fax 269-473-688.

 If you are a non-U.S. Citizen, you will be expected to complete one of two processes based on your residency status: